jackiezeng01/comprobo-computervisionproject/README.md

 *Simrun Mutha, Jackie Zeng and Melody Chiu*

-write-up reqs:
-* What was the goal of your project?
-Since everyone is doing a different project, you will have to spend some time setting this context.
-* How did you solve the problem (i.e., what methods / algorithms did you use and how do they work)?
-As above, since not everyone will be familiar with the algorithms you have chosen, you will need to spend some time explaining what you did and how everything works.
-* Describe a design decision you had to make when working on your project and what you ultimately did (and why)?
-These design decisions could be particular choices for how you implemented some part of an algorithm or perhaps a decision regarding which of two external packages to use in your project.
-* What if any challenges did you face along the way?
-* What would you do to improve your project if you had more time?
-* Did you learn any interesting lessons for future robotic programming projects?
-These could relate to working on robotics projects in teams, working on more open-ended (and longer term) problems, or any other relevant topic.

 ## Introduction

 The goal of this project to identify the speed at which a Neato is moving based on camera input.
 We did this by extracting geometric structures from images taken through a camera's motion and using this information to estimate the Neato's position at the time each image was taken, relative to where it started.
 Knowing the time and calculating the Neato's approximate position for each camera input allowed us to determine how fast the Neato was moving as it was taking the images.